ryancroy/calculator-app/README.md

-# Glassmorphism Calculator
+# Calculator App

 A simple, beautiful web-based calculator with a premium glassmorphism design.
+Vibe coded in Google Antigravity with Gemini 3.

 ## Features